Carl Sagan: Early life

-According to his biographer Keay Davidson, Sagan experienced a kind of "inner war" as a result of his close relationship with both his parents, who were in many ways "opposites".
-Sagan traced his later analytical urges to his mother, a woman who had been extremely poor as a child in New York City during World War I and the 1920s.
-As a young woman, she had had intellectual ambitions, but they were frustrated by social restrictions: her poverty, her status as a woman and a wife, and her Jewish ethnicity.
-Davidson suggests that this is why she "worshipped her only son, Carl.
-He would fulfill her unfulfilled dreams."

-Carl believed that he got his sense of wonder from his father, who in his free time gave apples to the poor or helped soothe labor-management tensions within New York's garment industry.
-Although awed by Carl's intellectual abilities, he took his son's inquisitiveness in stride and saw it as part of his growing up.
-In his later years as a writer and scientist, Sagan would often draw on his childhood memories to illustrate scientific points, as he did in his book Shadows of Forgotten Ancestors.
-Sagan describes his parents' influence on his later thinking:
+According to biographer Keay Davidson, Sagan experienced a kind of "inner war" as a result of his close relationship with both his parents, who were in many ways "opposites."
+He traced his analytical inclinations to his mother, who had been extremely poor as a child in New York City during World War I and the 1920s, and whose later intellectual ambitions were sabotaged by her poverty, status as a woman and wife, and Jewish ethnicity.
+Davidson suggested she "worshipped her only son, Carl" because "he would fulfill her unfulfilled dreams."
+Sagan believed that he had inherited his sense of wonder from his father, who spent his free time giving apples to the poor or helping soothe tensions between workers and management within New York City's garment industry.
+Although awed by his son's intellectual abilities, Sagan's father also took his inquisitiveness in stride, viewing it as part of growing up.
+Later, during his career, Sagan would draw on his childhood memories to illustrate scientific points, as he did in his book Shadows of Forgotten Ancestors.

-Sagan recalls that a defining moment in his development was at age four, when his parents took him to see the exhibits at the 1939 New York World's Fair.
-Later, he described his memories of several of those exhibits.
-One was a moving map in the America of Tomorrow exhibit, which, he said, "showed beautiful highways and cloverleaves and little General Motors cars all carrying people to skyscrapers, buildings with lovely spires, flying buttresses—and it looked great!"
-Another was a flashlight shining on a photoelectric cell, which created a crackling sound, and another showed how the sound from a tuning fork became a wave on an oscilloscope.
+Describing his parents' influence on his later thinking, Sagan said: "My parents were not scientists.
+They knew almost nothing about science.
+But in introducing me simultaneously to skepticism and to wonder, they taught me the two uneasily cohabiting modes of thought that are central to the scientific method."
+He recalled that a defining moment in his development came when his parents took him, at age four, to the 1939 New York World's Fair.
+He later described his vivid memories of several exhibits there.
+One, titled America of Tomorrow, included a moving map, which, as he recalled, "showed beautiful highways and cloverleaves and little General Motors cars all carrying people to skyscrapers, buildings with lovely spires, flying buttresses—and it looked great!"
+Another involved a flashlight shining on a photoelectric cell, which created a crackling sound, and another showed how the sound from a tuning fork became a wave on an oscilloscope.
 He also saw an exhibit of the then-nascent medium known as television.
-Referring to that exhibit, Sagan later wrote:
+Remembering it, he later wrote: "Plainly, the world held wonders of a kind I had never guessed.
+How could a tone become a picture and light become a noise?"